mcmilk/7-Zip-zstd/README.md

 - compression and decompression for [Brotli], [Lizard], [LZ4], [LZ5] and [Zstandard] within the [7-Zip] container format
 - compression and decompression of [Lizard] (`.liz`), [LZ4] (`.lz4`), [LZ5] (`.lz5`) and [Zstandard] (`.zst`) files
+- handling of ZIP files with [Zstandard] compression
 - included [lzip] decompression support, patch from: https://download.savannah.gnu.org/releases/lzip/7zip/
 - explorer context menu: _"Add to xy.7z"_ will use all parameters of the last "Add to Archive" compression dialog (this includes: method, level, dictionary, blocksize, threads and paramters input box)
 - squashfs files with LZ4 or Zstandard compression can be handled